Solar Energy Systems for Business own the electricity via by Net Metering

 During sunny days when you are mot home and electricity use is minimal, the meter flies backwards.
 Then you come home, after dark and start using the electricity and the meter goes forward again.

-The key concept to grasp here is that you are essentially using the power companies grid (the lines that brings electricity to your home) as your storage mechanism, instead of having to have batteries to store the power you generate during the day to use at night.
+The key concept to grasp here is that you are essentially using the companies grid (the lines that brings electricity to your home) as your storage mechanism, instead of having to have batteries to store the you generate during the day to use at night.

 From the utility company perspective: